Ordesa National Park and Monte Perdido

 At Nómadas del Pirineo, we offer our customers a caving experience that consists of an underground horizontal journey.

-During our caving, we will see all kinds of formations such as stalactites, stalagmites, columns, draperies.
+We will see all kinds of formations such as stalactites, stalagmites, columns, draperies during our caving.

-We will traverse areas of water, so it is common to combine this activity with another adventure sport such as canyoning, which completes an enjoyable, adventurous day.
+We will traverse water areas, so it is common to combine this activity with another adventure sport such as canyoning, which completes an enjoyable, adventurous day.

 Difficulty: we will provide you with a neoprene suit, a helmet, a headlight and booties (neoprene socks).
 You have to bring a bathing suit, sneakers or boots, and the desire to have a lot of fun.

-We must assume that caving is an extreme and adventurous sport and that the necessary precautions must be taken.
+We must assume that caving is an extreme and adventurous sport and that you must take the necessary precautions.

 The best guarantee to fully enjoy caving while you are safe is to hire the services of a certified guide who knows the area, weather conditions and the current condition of the caves, as well as the techniques and materials to be used, and who is prepared to lead groups.